sr320/course-fish274-2021/exercises/Bash-for-navigating.md

 ---

-So that we have the same experience lets navigate to the 'fake' directory structure you just downloaded.
-For example on a Mac you can type `cd Desktop/shell-novice/data/users/nelle` if you are in your home direcotory.
+So that we have the same experience lets navigate to the 'data-shell' directory.

 ## ls

-Let's see what's in Nelle's home directory by running `ls`, which stands for "listing":
+Let's see what's in this directory by running `ls`, which stands for "listing":

 ```